`ncci

 Syntax

-The general syntax of the ncci the utility is as follows:
+The general syntax of the ncci

 ncci [COMMAND] [RESOURCE] [NAME] [flags]

-where [COMMAND] is the name of the command as explained in this reference page, [RESOURCE] is the resource type that interests us, [NAME] is the actual name of the resource and [flags] are optional command line flags.
+is the name of the command as explained in this reference page, [RESOURCE]

-not have [flags].
+not have [flags]

 Operations

-The following list briefly describes all ncci operations:
+The following list briefly describes all ncci

-• context: the context command is used for switching organizations.
+command is used for switching organizations.-

-type of resource as well as getting analytic information about specific
+command is used for getting a list of items for an existingtype of resource as well as getting analytic information about specific

 resources.

-• help: the help command is used for getting help about ncci or an
+command is used for getting help aboutncci

-existing ncci command.
+ncci

 utility.